L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory

 \subsubsection{Regularity of fOU processes}

-In the following, we study the $\alpha$-Hölder continuity of one dimensional, stationary fOU process $X_{t}=\sigma\int_{-\infty}^{t}e^{-\lambda(t-s)}dB_{s}^{H}$.
+In what follows, we study the $\alpha$-H\"older continuity of the one dimensional, stationary fOU process $X_{t}=\sigma\int_{-\infty}^{t}e^{-\lambda(t-s)}dB_{s}^{H}$.
 Before showing the regularity, we recall the usual Garsia-Rodemich-Rumsey inequality (see e.g., page 60, Stroock and Varadhan \cite{SV79}). \begin{lem}(Garsia-Rodemich-Rumsey inequality) Let $p(\cdot)$ and $\Psi(\cdot)$ be continuous, strictly increasing functions on $[0,\infty)$ such that

 Given $T>0$ and $\phi\in C([0,T],\mathbb{R}^{d})$, if there is a constant $B$ such that